Walking 10 Miles A Day: How To Prepare For Success

-Walking 10 miles without stopping requires a solid cardio base and well-developed muscular endurance.
+Walking 10 miles without stopping requires a solid fitness level and well-developed muscular endurance.
 There’s nothing easy about walking 10 miles a day, and athletes who do so need to take care of their bodies to stay healthy and strong to keep up this habit.

 A person standing on a mountain with their arms in the air.